• Skip to primary navigation

 If you haven't noticed yet, we have a slight obsession with Mexican food in our house.
 My girls and husband love all things Mexican, and enchiladas are one of those dishes they ask for regularly.

-Unlike my low and slow classic enchiladas, these sour cream chicken enchiladas come together fast and are perfect from a taco Tuesday to any day of the week when their craving hits.
+Unlike my low and slow classic enchiladas, these sour cream chicken enchiladas come together fast and are perfect for a taco Tuesday to any day of the week when their craving hits.

 What makes these the best sour cream chicken enchiladas?